Last Updated on June 29, 2022 by Angela Vaz

-I’ve found the best way to eat light in the evenings, it to plan my dinner in the afternoon itself and use a smaller plate to help you eat smaller portions of food.
+I’ve found the best way to eat light in the evenings, is to plan my dinner in the afternoon itself and use a smaller plate to eat smaller portions of food.

 3. Ditch your phone 1 hour before you sleep

 It can be very tempting to just unwind on your phone before you sleep.

 But the blue light that is emitted by your screen disrupts your production of melatonin.
 This is a hormone that controls your sleep-wake cycle which could lead to a night of disturbed sleep.

 If your sleep is disturbed, you will wake up groggy.
 So, the key to waking up energized is to get good sleep.